 Andrographis paniculata is a shrub found throughout India and other Asian countries.
 It has become popular in Scandinavia for use during winter season for immune support.
 It is also a popular herb in Chiinese medicine.

-What's in andrographis herb?
+What's in andrographis herb or plant?

 Purchase Andrographis paniculata supplement

 This herb commonly used in China, India and other countries in subtropical and Southeast Asia.
 Both the fresh and dried leaves, as well as the fresh juice of the whole plant, have been used in a variety of cultures.
 In traditional Chinese herbalism, it is used to support healthy digestive, cardiovascular and urinary systems.
 In Sweden, it has been used for more than 10 years as a primary herb for the winter season for immune support.

 Andrographis paniculata herb 100 mg

 Dosage: one pill a few times a week.

 Purchase Andrographis supplement pill or other immune herbs

 Antioxidant benefit found in chemicals in the plant

 Antioxidant and anti-inflammatory activities of the plant Andrographis paniculata Nees.